Specifying Geomembranes for Lithium Brine Evaporation Ponds: A Technical Guide for Engineers and Project Owners

 String-Reinforced LLDPE (LLDPE-R)

 Reinforced LLDPE composites address the primary limitation of standard LLDPE by incorporating a string reinforcement matrix that dramatically increases puncture resistance, tear strength, and dimensional stability — while retaining the flexibility and conformability that make LLDPE well-suited to demanding terrain.
-For lithium brine applications, LLDPE-R represents the best balance of chemical resistance, mechanical performance, installation efficiency, and long-term durability.
-The key specification decision, as discussed below, is which LLDPE formulation is right for each layer and application within the containment system.
+The key specification decision is which LLDPE formulation is right for each layer and application within the containment system.

 Geomembrane Performance Features: What Belongs on Your Specification Checklist